 The Benefits of Mentorship

 For kids who learn and think differently, it can be especially helpful to have a mentor who knows what it feels like to grow up with these challenges.
 Some kids are reluctant to reach out for help when they need it.
-They might be embarrassed about their struggles in school.
+They might be embarrassed about their struggles in school or other challenges they face.
 Having a mentor who’s been there can remove that barrier.

-A mentor is a positive role model for your child.
-If you’re a single mom, a male mentor can provide a role model of the opposite sex (and vice versa for single dads).
-It’s one more person who offers support and encouragement for your child.
-This can help your child do better in school and even raise your child’s self-esteem.
+A mentor is a positive role model for your child, and one more person who can support and encourage for your child.
+This relationship can help your child do better in school and even raise your child’s

-There are many types of people who could be good mentors.
-Finding the right mentor might take some time.
+There are many types of people who can be good mentors, and finding the right mentor might take some time.
 It’s important to find a mentor who’s a good fit for your child.
 Here are some people you might want to consider:

 A sports coach, art teacher, or music teacher